 Technology-Enabled Disruption: Implications for Business, Labor Markets and Monetary Policy

-This conference, organized by the Brookings Institution and the Federal Reserve Banks of Atlanta, Dallas and Richmond, is designed to provide a better understanding of the phenomenon of technology-enabled disruption and explore its implications for the broader economy—in particular, labor markets and the workforce.
+This conference is designed to provide a better understanding of the phenomenon of technology-enabled disruption and explore its implications for the broader economy—in particular, labor markets and the workforce.

 Technology-enabled disruption means that workers are increasingly being replaced by technology.
 It also means that existing business models are being supplanted by new models, often technology-enabled, that bring more efficiency to the sale or distribution of goods and services.
 As part of this phenomenon, consumers are increasingly able to use technology to shop for goods and services at lower prices with greater convenience—which has the impact of reducing the pricing power of businesses.
 This reduced pricing power, in turn, causes businesses to further intensify their focus on creating greater operational efficiencies.
 These trends appear to be accelerating.